Davidsksilva/mosaic-stream-player/README.md

 # Mosaic Player
-A mosaic UDP video stream player.
-Still under active development.
+A mosaic UDP video stream player using SDL and LibAV

 ## Getting Started